awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-data-export.md

 When you create a job you must specify an IAM role that has permissions to create the job\.
 By default, the IAM role that you use to access Data Wrangler is the `SageMakerExecutionRole`\.

-The following permissions enable Data Wrangler to access EventBridge and allow EventBridge to run processing jobs:
+The following permissions allow Data Wrangler to access EventBridge and allow EventBridge to run processing jobs:
 + Add the following AWS Managed policy to the Amazon SageMaker Studio execution role that provides Data Wrangler with permissions to use EventBridge:

   ```